Papa Bear Awards 2012

 Q: This poem has only 400 words.
 Can I nominate it as a snapshot?

-Q: Where do I nominate a story that is listed as (for example) friendship/hc?
+Q: Where do I nominate a story that is listed as (for example) friendship/hurt-comfort?
 There is no category for those!

 A: When there is no clear category assignment, the author has left the choice entirely up to you.
 So you may decide for yourself whether you think it would fit best as comedy, drama, general, unique etc.